tomerhanochi/website/content/blog/a-tale-of-container-uids.md

 +++
-title = "A Tale of Container UIDs" date = "2025-01-31" description = "A deep dive into what decides the UID of a file on the host created by a container." toc = true
+title = "A Tale of Container UIDs" date = "2025-01-31" description = "A deep dive into what affects the user ID of a file on the host created by a container." toc = true
 +++

-## Problem
+## The Question
-If a process running inside a container as UID 1000 creates a file, what UID will be shown as the file's owner when viewed from outside the container?
+If a process running inside a container as user ID 1000 creates a file on a shared mount, what user ID will be shown as the file's owner when viewed from outside the container?

 ### Example
 Assume we have the following Containerfile: